josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/💄_surveillance_or_pervert_with_a_badge.md

 ⚡ **Polaris warning:** If we don’t slam the brakes, we will rerun the 20th century’s authoritarianism in 21st century drag — shinier dashboards, AI polish, the same violence.

 Every chalk mark, roll book, fingerprint, lipstick stub is a reminder:
 **Surveillance is not neutral.
 These are the fingerprints of authoritarianism.
 The more we excuse them, the closer we drift.**

+_Last Updated: 2025-08-28_